ForgeRock/appAuthHelper/README.md

         oidc: true,
         identityProxyPreference: "XHR", // can be either "XHR" or "serviceWorker"
         renewStrategy: "authCode", // can be either "authCode" or "refreshToken"
+        attemptSilentAuthGrant: true, // if false, appAuthHelper won't use iframes to attempt to make silent auth code grants
         redirectUri: "appAuthHelperRedirect.html", // can be a relative or absolute url
         serviceWorkerUri: "appAuthServiceWorker.js" // can be a relative or absolute url });